webmapp/gdal-docker/README.md

 GDAL Docker container with AWSCLI, read/write support for file geodatabases via ESRI File Geodatabase API 1.5 and Microsoft ODBC 13.1 driver with SQLCMD and BCP.

+## Tags
+Each stable GDAL release has a corresponding tag.
+GDAL trunk is built nightly from
+the Github master branch and is available on the `latest` tag

 ## Formats
 The following formats are supported:
 ```